-They are egg layers that scatters their eggs rather than having a specific breeding site.
+They are egg layers that scatter their eggs rather than using a specific breeding site.
 The eggs are adhesive and will fall to the substrate.
-These fish can spawn in a 20 gallon breeding tank.
-It can be set up with a sponge filter a heater, and some plants.
+These fish can spawn in a 20-gallon breeding tank.
+It can be set up with a sponge filter, a heater, and some plants.
 Marbles used as substrate will help protect the eggs.
-The water should be a medium hardness to 10° dGH, dGH, slightly acidic with a pH of about 6.5, and a temperature between 74 - 79° F (24 - 26° C).
+The water should be a medium hardness to 10° dGH, slightly acidic, with a pH of about 6.5, and a temperature between 74 and 79° F (24 - 26° C).

-Condition the pair with a variety of live foods like brine shrimp.
-Introduce the female to the breeding tank first and add the male after a couple of days, when the female is full of eggs.
-The courting ritual will start in the late afternoon with them swimming around each other, and the male performing headstands and spreading his fins to excite the female.
+Condition the pair with a variety of live foods, such as brine shrimp.
+Introduce the female to the breeding tank first, and add the male after a couple of days when the female is full of eggs.
+The courting ritual will start in the late afternoon with them swimming around each other.
+The male will perform headstands and spread his fins to excite the female.
 The spawn will take place in the morning, with the male chasing and nipping the female.
 The female will begin releasing 1 to 3 eggs at a time.
-Up to 300 eggs will be release, though more mature females can hold 700 or more.
+Up to 300 eggs will be released, though more mature females can hold 700 or more.

 After the spawn, remove the parents as they will eat the eggs.
-The eggs will hatch in about 48 hours and the fry will be free swimming in about 5 days.
-The free swimming fry can be fed infusoria, a liquid fry food, or newly hatched baby brine at least three times a day.
-Pay close attention when feeding, as foods if uneaten can quickly foul the water.
-The fry will require clean water to survive.
-See the description of breeding techniques in: Breeding Freshwater Fish: Barbs.
-Also see Fish Food for Fry for information about types of foods for raising the young.
+The eggs will hatch in about 48 hours, and the fry will be free-swimming in about 5 days.
+The free-swimming fry should be fed infusoria, a liquid fry food, or newly hatched baby brine at least 3 times a day.
+Pay close attention when feeding, as uneaten foods can quickly foul the water, and the fry require clean water to survive.
+See the description of breeding techniques in Breeding Freshwater Fish: Barbs.
+Also, see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Moderate

-Tiger Barbs are extremely hardy so disease is not usually a problem in a well maintained aquarium.
+Tiger Barbs are extremely hardy, so disease is not usually a problem in a well-maintained aquarium.
 They are primarily susceptible to Ich if good water quality is not provided.
 Anything you add to your tank can also bring disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-The immensely popular Tiger Barb is available basically anywhere, both in stores and online, and they are moderately inexpensive.
-The Longfin Tiger Barb variety is a bit more rare.
+The immensely popular Tiger Barb is moderately inexpensive and available basically anywhere, both in stores and online.
+The Longfin Tiger Barb variety is less common.